The LaunchKey WordPress plugin makes it quick and simple to add passwordless multi-factor

 - Un-check the SSL Verify checkbox

 - Try to authenticate

-Did you accept the Launch Request on your mobile device?
+Did you accept the Auth Request on your mobile device?

 - Is the Server Sent Event (SSE) properly configured?